 Kris Tschetter (Golf)

 – Joe Carter was hilarious.
 He was also happy and willing to trade barbs with anyone who wanted some.
-I asked him if a day goes by where he doesn’t get asked about his famous homerun and he said no. That he’s been proudly milking it for 24 years and there is no end in sight.
+I asked him if a day goes by where he doesn’t get asked about his famous home run.
+He said no, and that he’s been proudly milking it for 24 years and there is no end in sight.

 — Paul 80 (@EidePaul) July 2, 2017

-– I didn’t know who Courtney Thompson was because I’m not a big volleyball guy, but I do know we “set” a record with 102 consecutive volleys:
+– I didn’t know who Courtney Thompson was because I’m not a big volleyball guy, but I do know we “set” a record with 102 consecutive volleys.

 — Paul 80 (@EidePaul) July 3, 2017

 – Pro lacrosse player Paul Rabil is a beast.
-It would be impossible to stop that guy one on one if he wanted to steal the ball from you or just beat you up for fun.
+It would be impossible to stop that guy one-on-one if he wanted to steal the ball from you or just beat you up for fun.
 Super cool guy as well.

 Looking for a more sports blog content?
 Check out Paul Eide’s sports blog.